Believe nothing you hear and half of what you see.

 “Yeah.
 Just drop it into the bush”

 “That’s it?”
 Kiyro was baffled at how easy it was.
 “Are you sure this is all we got to do?”

-“You’re kidding me right?
+“You’re kidding me, right?
 This is a walk in the park.
 I can get this done in less than ten minutes.
-Where’s the next one?”
+So where’s the next one?”
 Kiyro flipped over his hand and let the stone tumble onto the ground and into the bush.

 “Next, you see that tree over there?”
-Sylph hopped over to the edge of his shoulder and pointed his beak towards the direction of the tree.
+Sylph hopped over to the edge of his shoulder and pointed his beak toward the tree.

 Kiyro turned towards the direction that Sylph was pointing.
 It was a small tree compared to the rest of the other trees.
-It looked sickly and almost barren without many leaves growing around it.
-Even the land around the tree were void of other plants except dirt.
+It looked sickly and almost barren, without many leaves growing around it.
+Even the land around the tree was void of other plants except for dirt.

-“You want me to go place it there by the tree?”
+“You want me to place it there by the tree?”

 Sylph shook his head side-to-side.
 “No. You’re going to have to place it in it.”

 “Wait, what?”
 He held out his hands to stop him from talking any further.
 “You expect me to claw my hand into it or something?
 That’s a tree, for crying out loud.”

 “It’s a simple objective.
 Let’s move it.
 We’ve got four more to go.”